andmikey/Pashto-OCR/README.md

 - [Experiment definitions and run scripts](./experiments/)
 - [Setup instructions](./setup_instructions.md) (how to pull the data, add support for Pashto to TRDG and PaddleOCR)

+I received a final mark of 19/20 for this project, with the following comment from the marker:

+> Excellent work on a challenging project, even if it didn't actually come to a result table.
+Courageous to admit that a numerical result is not to be had due to the experience you had with the tools.
+I think the style could be a bit more impersonal although it was engaging to read.

 To run the experiments, you can use [this script](./experiments/run_kpti_baseline.sh) to train models on the KPTI data; and [this script](./experiments/run_all_synthetic_experiments.sh) to train models on the synthetic data.

 Some things to note: